ankitpipalia/DevOps-Git/README.md

    - 27017: MongoDB

  - Make sure these ports are available and not being used by other processes on your system.
 You can update the port mappings in the docker-compose.yml file if needed.
  - That's it!
 You now have the MERN stack application running in Docker containers using Docker Compose.
 You can access the application in your web browser and start using its features.
-Happy coding!
+Happy c